wichtounet/etl/README.rst

 you pass a + b to a matrix multiplication, an addition will be run each time an element is accessed, therefore, it is not often efficient.

+Generators
+**********

+It is also possible to generate sequences of data and perform operations on them.

+For now, two generators are available:

+* normal_generator: Generates real numbers distributed on a normal distribution
+* sequence_generator(c=0): Generates numbers in sequence from c

+All sequences are considered to have infinite size, therefore, they can be used to initialize or modify any containers or expressions.

 Why compile-time sizes ?
 ************************